APPLICATIONS FOR 2018 ARE CLOSED. 2019 applications will open July 11.

-Camp directors will begin to hire counselors in late 2016 and usually finish hiring their staff by mid May 2017.
+Camp directors usually begin hiring in October and conclude hiring by mid May.
 This means the placement process will be short for some, but longer for others.

 Registering to Camp America couldn’t be easier!
 Just follow the following steps: